puppetlabs/puppetlabs-apache/README.md

 }
 ```

-You need to set the contexts using `semanage fcontext` instead of `chcon` because Puppet's `file` resources reset the values' context in the database if the resource doesn't specify it.
+You must set the contexts using `semanage fcontext` instead of `chcon` because Puppet's `file` resources reset the values' context in the database if the resource doesn't specify it.

 ### Ubuntu 10.04